JONSASSE/432-2018/slides/class24/README.md

 ## Announcements at the start of class

-1. There is a Minute Paper after today's class.
-Details to come.
+1. There is a [Minute Paper after today's class](https://goo.gl/forms/blYi0wADJLUALvV03).
+Please complete the form by Monday at 10 AM.

-2. I ran an insta-poll at last class.
+2. I ran an insta-poll during last class.
+Thank you all for participating.
 The results were, well, inconclusive...

 ![](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/slides/class24/poll_result.png)